 PROCEDURES

-Supervisors submit requests for classified positions to the appropriate vice president (Instruction, Student Services, or Business Services).
+Supervisors submit requests for classified positions to the appropriate vice president (Instruction, Student Services, or Business Services) or president, if applicable.
+The request needs to include a detailed description of how the requests meet the above criteria.
+It should also include a proposed job description and salary range.

 Supervisors obtain input from students and other stakeholders interfacing with an existing position or potentially interfacing with a new position.
 In both instances, the input should be used to review and update the job description.

-The vice president forwards the request to the president’s cabinet for consideration.
+The vice president forwards the request to the president’s senior leadership team for consideration.
+The need for the position will be discussed and compared against the existing ranked list of positions from the annual resource allocation process.

-The college president decides whether to approve the request based on discussion at the cabinet meeting.
+The college president decides whether to approve the request based on discussion at the senior leadership team meeting.

-If approved, the hiring committee is chaired by the position’s supervisor and includes one or more classified staff members appointed by the classified senate.
+If approved, the classified search and hiring process follows AP 4130 District Hiring Procedures.The hiring committee is typically chaired by the position’s supervisor and includes one or more classified staff members appointed by the classified senate.
 The hiring committee chair may ask faculty to serve on the committee.
 An EO representative will be appointed by HR.

 ITEM 3